 Lead Belly’s Black Betty

 In 1968, Manfred Mann recorded a version of “Black Betty,” that was named “Big Betty.”
 The song was released on the band’s Mighty Garvey album.
-Manfred Mann’s version is a groove-based arrangement that sounds nothing like any other versions of the songs.
-The famous riff that Ram Jam recorded s not present on the Manfred Mann’s version simply because Manfred Mann released “Big Betty,” almost ten years before Manfred Mann’s version.
+Manfred Mann’s version is a groove-based arrangement that sounds nothing like any other version of the song.
+The famous riff that Ram Jam recorded s not present on Manfred Mann’s version simply because Manfred Mann released “Big Betty,” almost ten years before Ram Jam’s version.

 In 1975, a group called The Starstruck Band released a single recording of “Black Betty.”
 The band featured Bill Bartlett, David Fleeman, David Goldflies and Tom Kurtz.
 The Starstruck band version of Black Betty was the predecessor to Ram Jam’s version.
 In actuality, it is the same version but it was heavily edited by record producers and utilized.
 Ram Jam was, in essence, a band of musicians formed around Bill Bartlett who had left the Starstruck Band.

 Starstruck’s version of Black Betty 1975

 Ram Jam’s recording of the song “Black Betty featured, Bill Bartlett on guitar, and vocals, Myke Scavone on vocals Howie Blauvelt on bass and Peter Charles on drums.